 - Finally, write a description of how often the problem occurs.
 If the problem happens rarely and has low impact, then solving it is of low value.
 If the problem happens frequently and has high impact, then the value of solving it will be high.

-You can start by asking customers what problems they have that they think you can solve, but you have to dig deeper to get to the truly valuable problem statements, or golden nuggets.
+You can start by asking customers what problems they have that they think you can solve, but you have to dig deeper to get to the truly valuable problem statements or golden nuggets.
 These golden nuggets generally come from developing a deep understanding of the market and piecing together information from a wide range of sources.

 During the process, be careful that you don’t run into false positives or negatives.
 Listening too much to people inside your company or only a small number of customers can lead you to falsely validate or abandon a problem.
-Talk to as many customers as you can and collect as much data as you can.
+Talk to as many customers as you can and collect as much data as possible.

 Let’s go back to our diagram of all possible products that we can build.